 - Entry to postgraduate courses is very competitive and previous work experience, paid or voluntary, is essential.
 Most archive collections in the UK will take volunteers.
 The Archives and Records Association holds lists of paid traineeships and voluntary opportunities.

-- The University of Glasgow runs a Graduate Archive Trainee Programme (GATP) which gives experience to graduates who plan to apply for university courses in archives and records management.
+- The University of Glasgow runs a Graduate Archive Trainee Programme which gives experience to graduates who plan to apply for university courses in archives and records management.
 You can get more information from the Archive Services website.

 - Entry is very competitive.
 You will almost certainly have to do some voluntary work before getting a paid job.